Hospitality Management

 HOSP 3000 Wines of the World (4 Credits)

-HOSP 3120 Distinguished Lecture Series (1 Credit)
+HOSP 3120 Executive Leadership Forum (1 Credit)

 This course is the springboard for seniors to transition from a student mindset to that of a professional.
 It enables personal exploration, values clarification, and the narrowing in on an initial career focus.
 Hearing from and networking with senior executives from various segments of the hospitality industry who provide students with their insights about competition and challenges within the industry motivate the introspection described above.